Thursday, July 31, 2025

 I would read my Bible.
 I went to all the prayer meetings and conferences and learned from some truly great teachers.
 I loved Communion, the Lord's Supper.
 I was sincere.
 Sometimes I cried tears of joy.
 When people asked my denomination I would say that I was "a committed Christian", meaning that I belonged to Jesus more than to a local church or any group, and that Christianity was a main focus in my life - I wanted to be the man Jesus wanted me to be.

 Already I knew that Christian life is a struggle.
-The Bible says we will receive gifts which help us; that force alone will never win the day.
+The Bible says we will receive gifts which help us; that our force alone will never win the day.
 (Paul, who contributed so much to the early church and to our Bibles, struggled mightily and often, he knew that he had little "force", see Acts 9:23-25, 13:50, 14:5-6, 21:11, 21:31-34).

 John Baptist was Jesus' cousin.
 Even before he was born, John was filled by Holy Spirit (Luke 1:44), he "leaped for joy in Elizabeth's womb".
 John committed all his life to God even though he did not know when he would be called upon to do what is recorded in the Bible; he was to announce the coming of Israel's promised Messiah.